 What design patterns are

 If you will, you can compare the concept of design patterns with Agile principles.
-For example, if you follow Scrum, you would go through all of the relevant ceremonies (daily standups, sprint reviews, etc.).
-You would have specific roles (Scrum master, product owner and Scrum team members).
+For example, if you follow Scrum, you will go through all of the relevant ceremonies (daily standups, sprint reviews, etc.).
+You would have specific roles (Scrum master, product owner, and Scrum team members).
 You would work in sprints of a specific length.
-But the problems that you will be solving during your sprints will be very specific to your organization.
-The actual implementation of Scrum methodology will be bespoke.
+However, the problems that you will be solving during your sprints will be very specific to your organization.
+The actual implementation of the Scrum methodology will be bespoke.

-Design patterns have been used in object oriented programming for some time.
-But in 1994, they have been officially classified and described in a book called Design Patterns: Elements of Reusable Object-Oriented Software, which was written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides, who are collectively known as The Gang of Four.
+Design patterns have been used in object-oriented programming for some time.
+But in 1994, they were officially classified and described in a book called Design Patterns: Elements of Reusable Object-Oriented Software, which was written by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, who are collectively known as The Gang of Four.

 So, in a nutshell, each design pattern prescribes how the objects in your code should be structured and how they should behave.
 For solutions where multiple objects are involved, it prescribes the role for each object.

 Some design patterns don’t even involve multiple objects with different roles.
-Singleton and Prototype patterns, for example prescribe how to apply internal logic to an object of and what public members should this object have for other objects to access.
+Singleton and Prototype patterns, for example, prescribe how to apply internal logic to an object and what public members should this object have for other objects to access.

 So, why would you use design patterns?
 Why just not provide a bespoke solution to every problem you face?
 Well, there are some good reasons why design patterns are better.
 But the reasons why you would want to learn them go beyond the fact that design patterns merely provide a better solution.